For documentation on contributing to osquery, please read the CONTRIBUTING.md file.

 clang-format to automatically format code.
 After you've written some code, stage your modified files, then execute

-make format from the root of the repository.
+make format_master from the root of the repository.
 This automatically runs

 clang-format on all staged C/C++/Objective-C source code.